-- 3.12 We will not fund: - Residents already undertaking programmes and funded as set out in paragraph 2.4 - Residents in custody.
+3.11 We will not fund:

+- Residents already undertaking programmes and funded as set out in paragraph 2.4 - Residents in custody.
 The Ministry of Justice funds prison education in England.
-Please note you can use your Multiply funding to fund individuals released on temporary licence as set out in the unemployed section at paragraph 4.7. - any part of any learner's learning aim or programme that duplicates provision they have received from any other source - training through devolved AEB, where a learner is undertaking or planning to undertake an apprenticeship

-- replicate vocational and other learning aims covered by the apprenticeship standard or framework, including English and maths - offer career-related training that conflicts with the apprenticeship aims - be taking place during the apprentices working hours.
-Where an apprentice has more than one job, working hours refers to the hours of the job the apprenticeship is linked to - residents who are ineligible for funding - residents whose Education, Health and Care (EHC) plan is extended by the local authority beyond their 25th birthday.
-The local authority must continue to provide top-up funding and contract directly with the institution. - Any learning that is considered a 'licence to practice' and as such should be funded by their employer e.g. DBS checks
+Please note you can use your Multiply funding to fund individuals released on temporary licence as set out in the unemployed section at paragraph 4.7. - any part of any learner's learning aim or programme that duplicates provision they have received from any other source - training through devolved ASF, where a learner is undertaking or planning to undertake an apprenticeship - o replicate vocational and other learning aims covered by the apprenticeship standard or framework, including English and maths - o offer career-related training that conflicts with the apprenticeship aims - be taking place during the apprentices working hours.
+Where an apprentice has more than one job, working hours refers to the hours of the job the apprenticeship is linked to - residents who are ineligible for funding - Any learning that is considered a 'licence to practice' and as such should be funded by their employer e.g. DBS checks